 Reading and reading education increasingly occur in a digital context.
 On a fundamental level, the cognitive and affective processes and abilities described in the conceptual framework are not dependent on whether a text is presented in a digital context or not.
 However, the digital context influences the particular form that many factors in the framework take.
 Importantly, these influences change as the digital world evolves (e.g., the further development of generative AI).
 The digital context provides unique affordances, presenting both opportunities and challenges to readers and reading education.
 These affordances may affect many factors involved in reading.
-They can be divided roughly into effects of (a) the quantity and quality of the information that is available on the internet, (b) the use of digital software in reading and reading education, (c) the hardware properties of a digital device and (d) the digital medium as a social context for reading.
+They can be divided roughly into effects of (a) the quantity and quality of the information that is available on the internet, (b) the use of digital software in reading and reading education, (c) the hardware properties of a digital device, (d) the digital medium as a social context for reading, and (e) the extent to which the digital context changes language and its use.
 A few examples of each are given below.
 These sets of affordances are of course not mutually exclusive but partially overlap and interact.
-For readers to take advantage of the opportunities and overcome the challenges posed by these affordances they need to have skills and strategies specific to the digital world.
+For readers to take advantage of the opportunities and overcome the challenges posed by these affordances, they need to have skills and strategies specific to the digital world.